The Ultimate Guide to Nutrition for Beauty and Vitality

 Impact on Skin

 Protein is essential for collagen and elastin production, which keep your skin firm, smooth, and youthful.
 Adequate protein intake helps repair damaged skin cells and maintains skin elasticity, reducing the appearance of fine lines and wrinkles.
+For the full collagen science, read our Why Collagen Is So Beneficial guide.

 Impact on Hair

 Hair is primarily made of keratin, a protein.
 Consuming enough protein strengthens hair follicles, reduces breakage, and promotes healthy hair growth.
 Protein deficiency can lead to thinning hair, dullness, and even hair loss.
+For the full hair loss science, see our Understanding Hair Loss: Causes, Solutions & Products guide.

 Impact on Energy

 Protein provides sustained energy by stabilizing blood sugar levels and preventing energy crashes.
-It also supports muscle repair and growth, which is crucial for maintaining an active metabolism.

 Best Sources: Lean meats, fish, eggs, Greek yogurt, legumes, quinoa, nuts, and seeds.